 2. Identify Your KPIs Per Goal

 Vanity metrics like follower count are frowned upon in the social marketing industry.
-They look good on paper but don’t really provide context and depth needed for making marketing decisions.
+They look good on paper but don’t really provide the context and depth needed for making marketing decisions.
 Rather, focus on these four actionable metrics when defining your social media KPIs.

 Is your campaign reaching the right audience?
 How far does your messaging reach them on social media?